h3tz/wca-api/V1/persons.md

       "compCount": "11",
       "successfulltries": "176",
       "avatar_url": "https://avatars.worldcubeassociation.org/uploads/user/avatar/2023HETZ02/1698178795.jpg", "events": []
     }
   ]
  }
 ]
 ```

 ## Notes
-- Only the full WCAID request are currently supported (e.g. 2023HETZ01).
-In case more then one person will be available (e.g. you request just 2023) will not return all persons information from every one have 2023 in its WCAID.
+- Only the full WCAID requests are currently supported (e.g. 2023HETZ01).
+In case more than one person will be available (e.g. you request just 2023) will not return all person's information from every one have 2023 in its WCAID.